 What factors affect the cost of tow truck insurance?

 Your insurance rates can be affected by the age and experience of your drivers.
 Their MVRs (or Motor Vehicle Records) can also affect your tow truck insurance.
 An MVR gives a report of the driver’s record and notes things like tickets and accidents.
 If your drivers have good MVRs, chances are you’ll save money on your insurance because they’ve shown themselves to be safe on the road.

 Tickets and accidents/Loss-runs:

 Tickets and accidents are indicators of risk.
-So, if your business has accrued tickets, accidents, or other claims, you may face higher tow truck insurance prices because you’re more likely to have another claim.
+So, if your business has accrued tickets, accidents, or claims, you may face higher tow truck insurance prices because you’re more likely to have another claim.